OpenDUNE/OpenDUNE/README.txt

 Requirements
 ------------
 OpenDUNE doesn't require any library to run on Windows.
-For Mac OS X we make so called static-compiled binaries, which means all libraries it depends on (mostly LibSDL) are already included in the library, and requires no action on your part.
+For Mac OS X we make so-called static-compiled binaries, which means all libraries it depends on (mostly LibSDL) are already included in the binary, and no action is required on your part.
 For Linux, you need to install LibSDL yourself.
 It is available in every package manager, and the chances are high it is already installed on your system.